 Although Stephen Pleasonton, the Treasury auditor in charge of lighthouses, recommended Esais Preble to be Pemaquid Point’s first keeper, the honor went to forty-year-old Isaac Dunham of Bath, Maine.
 Dunham had served as a privateer in the War of 1812, then moved to Maine and turned to farming before becoming a lighthouse keeper at $350 per year.

-This second tower, the one that survives today, measures thirty feet to the lantern deck, is sixteen feet in diameter at the base, and ten feet in diameter at the top.
+This second tower, the one that survives today, measures thirty feet to the lantern deck, and is sixteen feet in diameter at the base and ten feet in diameter at the top.
 The original interior stairway was of “good sound hard pine,” and an octagonal, domed iron lantern capped the tower.
 Keeper Dunham oversaw the job and certified that “a Better Tower and Lantern never was Built in this State.
 Also the Lamps reflectors and apparatus is according to Contract.”

-Dunham patented a system for keeping lamp oil from congealing in winter.
+Keeper Dunham patented a system for keeping lamp oil from congealing in winter.
 Although Congress ordered the Treasury to adopt Dunham’s invention in 1837, it is not known to what extent it was used.

-The keeper after Mears was Joseph Lawler, whose wife, Sophronia, gave birth to a baby girl at the light in 1868.
+The keeper after Jeremiah Mears was Joseph Lawler, whose wife, Sophronia, gave birth to a baby girl at the light in 1868.
 The next keeper was Marcus H. Hanna, son of James and Eliza Hanna who kept Franklin Island Lighthouse.
 After four years at Pemaquid Point, Hanna used his influence as a Republican and veteran of the Civil War to persuade President Grant to transfer him to Two Lights at Cape Elizabeth, Maine.
 His arrival was not well received by James Mariner, the keeper already in place there.
 On March 3, 1873, Mariner wrote in the station’s logbook: “Mr. Hanna from Pemaquid Light Station will take my place but not with my consent.
 I am no longer a Republican.”

 By the late 1800s, Pemaquid Point was a desirable location for families, as it was easily accessible by land and allowed a keeper to raise animals and crops.
 Pemaquid Point was not, however, easy to reach by water.
 Lighthouse tenders were forced to anchor offshore and lighter supplies to the station, making it an unpopular destination for the tender crews.

-Captain Marr is one the most widely-known lighthouse men on the Maine coast….
+Captain Marr is one of the most widely-known lighthouse men on the Maine coast….
 As an expression of their feelings of appreciation toward Captain and Mrs. Marr for the many acts of kindness conferred and of regret at their retirement and departure, the summer visitors here have presented to the retiring keeper and his wife a purse of money and a souvenir book, bound in fine leather and containing an appropriate letter and the signatures of the donors.

-After Marr’s retirement, Herbert Robinson became keeper.
-Next came Leroy S. Elwell, who was commended for his heroism by the Secretary of Commerce for his rescue of three people from a capsized sailboat on August 6, 1930.
+The station’s final keeper was Leroy S. Elwell, whom the Secretary of Commerce commended for the heroic rescue of three people from a capsized sailboat on August 6, 1930 under extremely hazardous conditions.

 In March 1940, Bristol residents voted to purchase the lighthouse property, minus the tower, which was to remain with the Coast Guard.
 The town paid $1,639 to the government over a period of four years and renamed the site Bristol’s Lighthouse Park.
 The Pemaquid Group of Artists added an art gallery to the park in 1960, and the keeper’s house opened as The Fishermen’s Museum in 1972.
 In May 2000, the Coast Guard licensed the tower to the American Lighthouse Foundation, much to the chagrin of locals who didn’t want outsiders running their lighthouse.

-Pemaquid Light’s tower now gleams in the sun following extensive restoration, confirming Keeper Dunham’s estimation that the tower was finely crafted.
+Pemaquid Point Lighthouse now gleams in the sun following extensive restoration, confirming Keeper Dunham’s estimation that the tower was finely crafted.
 While restoring the exterior of the tower in 2007, masons discovered a forgotten, filled-in window on the east, ocean-facing side of the tower.
 The masons drew attention to the fact that the granite work closing the window was of poorer quality than the original structure and placed it as later work.
 Documents detailing exactly when and why the window was removed have yet to be found.
 Although the window was covered over again, its existence has been well documented in photographs.
-The tower’s interior brick veneer, which was added along with the cast-iron staircase during the mid-to-late 19th century, was restored in 2010.
+The tower’s interior brick veneer, which was added along with the cast-iron staircase during the mid-to-late nineteenth century, was restored in 2010.
 Restoration funds were donated by Lowe’s Companies, the National Trust for Historic Preservation, and private individuals through the efforts of the American Lighthouse Foundation.